-\paragraph{Map-structured memories may be better suited to \benchmarkce.} Across all settings, we find map-based agents to outperform the CMA models from \tabref{tab:ivlnce_results}, with best performing iterative agents achieving +9 \metric{t-nDTW} (24\%).
-However, we note differences in training procedure may account for some of this gap.
+\paragraph{Map-structured memories may be better suited to \benchmarkce.} Across all settings, we find map-based agents outperform the CMA models from \tabref{tab:ivlnce_results}, with best performing iterative agents achieving +9 \metric{t-nDTW} (24\%).
+However, differences in training procedure may account for some of this gap.
 Map-based agents underwent DAgger-based fine-tuning but CMA agents did not.
 In prior work in VLN-CE, DAgger training CMA improved episodic nDTW by 1-5 points \cite{krantz_vlnce_2020}.

-\paragraph{Ground truth and inferred semantics perform similarly.} Inferring semantics with RedNet (rows 10-18) leads to a consistent but small drop in performance when compared to using ground-truth semantics (rows 1-9).
+\paragraph{Ground truth and inferred semantics perform similarly.} Inferring semantics with RedNet (rows 10-18) leads to a small, consistent drop in performance when compared to using ground-truth semantics (rows 1-9).
 However, the best performing agent (row 14) sees only a 1 point drop (row 5) in \metric{t-nDTW}.
-This limited sensitivity may be due to agents not making full use of the semantic labels or that the scope of semantic labels is not broad enough to support highly-performant agents.
+This limited sensitivity may be due to agents not making full use of the semantic labels or that the scope of labels is not broad enough for highly-performant agents.

-\paragraph{Known maps fail to outperform iterative maps.} Training and evaluating with known maps fail to outperform training and evaluating with iterative maps for both ground-truth semantics (row 9 \vs 5) and inferred semantics (row 18 \vs 14), yet known maps outperform training on episodic maps (rows 1, 10).
-Models trained with iterative maps may benefit from exposure to the divide between explored and unexplored map regions.
-The relatively low performance of known maps points to the open question of how to effectively encode and decode scene perception for downstream reasoning tasks --- \benchmarkce\ can be a fruitful arena for such study.
+\paragraph{Known maps fail to outperform iterative maps.} Agents trained and evaluated with known maps fail to outperform those trained and evaluated with iterative maps for both ground-truth (row 9 \vs 5) and inferred (row 18 \vs 14) semantics, yet known maps outperform training on episodic maps (rows 1, 10).
+Models trained with iterative maps may benefit from exposure to the divide between explored and unexplored regions.
+The relatively low performance of known maps points to the open question of how to effectively encode and decode scene perception for downstream reasoning. \benchmarkce\ can be a fruitful arena for such a study.